nickblackburn/Digital-Dash/README.md

 - clean and simple UI
 - records workout data and tracks your progress along a map
 - saves all workouts
-- released to Apple App store in 2017
+- written in 2017

 ====================

-Tech Stack:
+Tech Stack

 - Swift
 - CoreData